pkrosoff/ETL_project_Code_Warriors/README.md

    </li>
    <li>Download files to local machine</li>
    <li>Save As .csv if data type is .xsls</li>
+   <ul><li><strong>**See steps below for transforming county health data into a .csv file from the source website, manual cleaning was implemented</strong></li></ul>
+   <li>A data dictionary from the original source website was also saved for clarification of data used for the county health rankings data</li>
-   <li>Create a GitHub repository for this project to hold .csv files and jupyter notebook files</li>
+   <li>Create a GitHub repository for this project to hold resource data files, jupyter notebook files, and SQL files</li>
    <li>Clone the project repository to your local machine.
       <ul>
          <li><strong>DO NOT clone this repository inside an existing repository</strong></li>
       </ul>
    </li>
-   <li>Relocate downloaded .csv files into the repository folder</li>
+   <li>Relocate downloaded data files into the repository folder</li>
    <li>Commit changes to GitHub frequently, as necessary</li>
    </ol>
 <br>